End of Carthage

 of the lower classes.
 He then proposed to expand the citizen rights of the

 Latins and of the Italics (the Italians of the peninsula).
-The Senate and in general the aristocracy to stop
+The Senate and in general the aristocracy, in order to stop

 this initiative which would have diluted their political power, promoted a xenophobic reaction